 - Be patient!
-I know it’s extremely tempting to eat and frost this cake as its pulled out of the oven, but let the cake cool for at least and hour so it will be more firm and won’t crumble up.
+I know it’s extremely tempting to eat and frost this cake as it's pulled out of the oven, but let the cake cool for at least an hour so it will be firmer and won’t crumble up.
 This step ensures that the frosting won’t melt off the cake.
 You never want to frost warm cupcakes or cakes.

-We like to use Dutch prosses cocoa powder because it gives the cake a deeper rich chocolate taste.
+We like to use Dutch-processed cocoa powder because it gives the cake a deeper rich chocolate taste.
 We highly recommend not replacing the Dutch cocoa powder with natural cocoa powder.

 No! you can’t taste the coffee.
 Adding the coffee simply enhances the chocolate flavor.
-So, don’t skip the coffee in the cake!
+So, don’t skip the coffee on the cake!

 Yes!
 You can use any kind of your favorite frosting on this cake, this cake is very versatile so you can turn it into whatever you want!
 You can use chocolate frosting, vanilla frosting, caramel frosting, etc.